Johne103/Musical-Squares/README.md

 - Regularly commit and push wip to GitHub and Heroku.
 - Deploy final solution to Heroku for presentation.
 - Complete 5 minute presentation to GA team.
+- Presentation to cover demonstration of game, a review of key aspects of code and feedback on experiences and lesson learnt during planning and delivery as well as potential areas for further development.

 ### Preparation
 *Before this lesson, students should already be able to:*